Sourdface/sdgen/README.md

   Generate an image from a text prompt.

 Options:
-    -g, --cfg-sclae <cfgScale>     Classifier-free guidance scale value as a float.
+    -g, --cfg-scale <cfgScale>     Classifier-free guidance scale value as a float.
                                    (default: 7.5, env: SD_CFG_SCALE)